 Hawaii is the most fossil fuel dependent state in the nation.

-This can be explained in large part because of our dependence on tourism and the military – together, they make up roughly 50% of our total economy.
+This can be explained in large part because of our dependence on tourism and the military.
 That’s a dangerous scenario for the future because of the finite nature of fossil fuel and the fact that our state is more and more vulnerable to fluctuations in oil prices and availability.

-The Hawaii Clean Energy Initiative is leading the way in relieving our dependence on oil by setting goals and a roadmap to achieve 70% clean energy by 2030 with 30% from efficiency measures, and 40% coming from locally generated renewable sources.
+The Hawaii Clean Energy Initiative is leading the way in relieving our dependence on oil by setting goals to achieve 100 percent clean energy by 2045.

 The HCEI goals require statewide participation and support.
 Renewable development and efficiency measures will need strong backing as will policy and planning agendas that support clean energy.
 Above all, we must all begin to think and act “green” in our daily lives.